TomK32/tomk32.github.io/resume.md

 To learn more about my previous work and projects, have a look at my [clients]({{ 'clients' | relative_url }}).

+If you are interested in me working for you, I have a wide range of private projects, from web-apps to mobile games and some dating back to 2001, of which I'm willing to share the codebase in confidiality.
+This should allow you to get a good impression of my work and style.

 ## My skillset includes but is not limited to:
 * Ruby on Rails since 2007
 * Javascript, Coffeescript, jQuery, nodejs, backbonejs, responsive design, some angularjs ...